← Back to work

 Profile

-Budget setup is a primary navigation item, not buried in filters.
-This ensures every user journey starts with a clear spending limit, which research showed was the top priority for our target users.
+Budget setup is a primary navigation item, not buried in filters - so every journey starts with a clear spending limit, the top priority our research surfaced.

 User Journey Map